nathanfrommpls/dotfiles/README.md

 # Nate's dotfiles

-A collection of dotfiles used to configure a reasonble *lightweight* working environment on Unix-like systems.
+A collection of dotfiles used to configure a reasonable *lightweight* working environment on Unix-like systems.
 This is currently linux-centric but should be easily adapted for other systems.

 Tested on Ubuntu 19.10